 Three regulation mechanisms are implemented in order to safeguard USDY against straying its dollar peg.

 1. Variable block reward – Block reward rates can be changed depending on whether USDY is weak or strong against the dollar.

 2. Variable transaction fee – Transaction fees for sending USDY can be adapted to slow down the velocity of USDY.

 3. Lock-in mining – Miners can choose to freeze some of the USDY funds, which will not be free to circulate.

 Whilst Tether (USDT) employs some regulation on a centralised level, the USDX Protocol’s mechanisms are decentralised.
 Oracle software will continually evaluate the value of the USDY system and activate the mechanisms according to an algorithm.
 Peer-to-peer participation in the system, through mining and speculation, is what ensures the monetary policy can be actualised.

 Analysis from Dennis Lee, Co-Founder of USDX Protocol

-“The establishment of a reliable Stablecoin could revolutionise financial markets.
+“The establishment of a reliable Stablecoin could revolutionize financial markets.
 For traders, it will be much easier to speculate on cryptocurrencies with the option to park assets in the USDX system and retain value.
 A Stablecoin such as USDY can also be used as an alternative to fiat currency in the exchange of goods.
-Theoretically, it could be used to purchase services, or even physical commodities.
+Theoretically, it could be used to purchase services or even physical commodities.
 This creates a real bridge between the cryptocurrencies and the fiat financial world.”